 Underage kittens need a safe place to grow until they are big enough (2 lbs) and healthy enough to go up for adoption.
 They need to be socialized to people.
 They need vaccination shots, and sometimes medicines.
 And the tiniest ones (bottle-feeders) need to be fed with a little baby bottle 4 to 6 times a day.

-In her first year at SFACC it was mainly Toni and a handful of volunteers, doing as much as they could.
+In her first year at SFACC, it was mainly Toni and a handful of volunteers, doing as much as they could.
 But each year Toni enlisted more volunteers.
-In 2003 she organized her group into Toni’s Kitty Rescue and received her nonprofit status.
-Since then Toni’s has fostered over 8,000 kittens!
-Now at 85 volunteers and still growing, TKR cares for 800-1,000 orphaned kittens annually.
+In 2003, she organized her group into Toni’s Kitty Rescue and received her nonprofit status.

 Founder Toni Sestak

-If you add it all up, Toni Sestak has personally fostered over 1,500 kittens in the last 20 years.
+If you add it all up, Toni Sestak has personally fostered over 2000 kittens!

 Hard to believe, unless you’ve seen slim 5’3″ Toni during kitten season.
 She walks distances easily with a 15-20 lb. cat carrier packed with her foster kittens in each hand.